-When a pet develops dental disease, significant quantities of bacteria reside within the mouth and the oral tissues.
-These bacteria can enter the bloodstream and travel to other areas within the body, causing distant or systemic effects.
-There are three organs that are especially susceptible to the spread of oral bacteria: the heart, the liver, and the kidneys.
+When a pet develops dental disease, increasing numbers of bacteria reside within the mouth and the oral tissues.
+These bacteria can enter the bloodstream and travel to other areas within the body, causing distant or systemic effects, both from the actions of the bacteria and from the body’s natural immune response against them.
+Three organs are especially susceptible to the spread of oral bacteria: the heart, the liver, and the kidneys.

-"There are three organs that are especially susceptible to the spread of oral bacteria: the heart, the liver, and the kidneys."
+"Three organs are especially susceptible to the spread of oral bacteria: the heart, the liver, and the kidneys."

 The liver and kidneys are especially susceptible to the effects of dental disease.
 Both organs function primarily to filter the blood, which allows bacteria from the oral cavity to easily spread to each of these organs.
 Infection and inflammation within the liver and kidneys can cause signs of systemic infection (such as fever, weight loss, and decreased appetite), while also interfering with the function of these organs.

 Your veterinarian uses a number of tools to screen for dental disease.

 The first of these tools is the physical examination.
 In many cases, systemic disease has effects on the body that can be detected on a physical examination.
 A pet with heart disease may have a detectable murmur that can be auscultated (heard) with a stethoscope.
 A pet with liver or kidney disease may have visible weight loss or pain on palpation of the abdomen.